ansible-middleware/amq/docs/base_deployment.md

 You can find this guide in asciinema format at [this link](https://asciinema.org/a/670220).

-# Make some configuration changes
+# Base configuration

 Now that we have a container with a working deployment of amq, we can start applying changes to our configuration, and run ansible-playbook to iteratively update our installation.